eagle7410/utils-igor/README.md

 | --- | --- |
 | n | <code>Number</code> |

 ### Version
 ----
 2.0.0
 What is new ?
 	- Used "use strict" mode.
 	- Used minification js files.
 	- Attach unit test
 	- Maximum use ESMA6 within Node 4.x.x
 	- Change :
-	    Remove function obj.clone him be in type.cloneVar
-	    Remove function date.showTime add parameter format in date.date
-	    Add new function arr.check
+	    Remove function obj.clone him be in type.cloneVar Remove function date.showTime add parameter format in date.date Add new function arr.check
 	    And etc...
 2.0.2
  Adding time constant in date module
+2.0.3
+ Correct function arr.mvVal

 ### People
 ----